 In all cases, comparisons to state statistics reflect the state excluding New York City.

-About 23% of the region's 4-year-olds were enrolled in publicly funded prekindergarten programs in 2021, above the 22% rate for the state.
-Participation was highest in Orange and Sullivan counties (30% and 29% respectively), followed by Comubia and Ulster (both 27%).
-Dutchess had the lowest enrollment at 14%.
+About 34% of the region's 4-year-olds were enrolled in publicly funded prekindergarten programs in 2022, above the 29% rate for the state.
+Participation was highest in Greene and Orange counties (48% and 40%, respectively), followed by Sullivan (37%).
+Ulster had the lowest enrollment, at 31%.

 Per–student spending by school districts is slightly higher in the region than in the state.

-In 2020, per-student spending by school districts in the region was approximately $27,600, more than the state at $25,700.
-Per-student spending in the region has increased 69% since 2000, even after adjusting for inflation.
-Spending in Sullivan County was the highest in the region, about $31,300 per student, followed by Putnam County school districts at $31,200 and Ulster County at $29,200.
-Dutchess and Orange counties were the lowest in the region at about $26,300 per student.
+In 2023, school districts in the Mid-Hudson Valley region spent $33,300 per student, more than $2,700 higher than the state figure.
+Per student spending in the region has increased 22% since 2010, even after adjusting for inflation.
+Spending in Sullivan County school districts was the highest in the region, about $37,900 per student, followed by Putnam County school districts at $36,600 and Ulster at $35,600.
+Dutchess County was the lowest in the region, at about $31,200 per student.

 The region has lower passing rates on fourth–grade English exams than the state.

-The 2022 passing rate of 34% in English was 5 points below the state.
-Passing rates on state tests were significantly lower for low-income, English language learners, and students with disabilities than for their peers.
-In the region, 22% of low-income fourth-graders passed the English exams and 5% for English language learners and 6% for students with disabilities.
-Sullivan and Ulster counties' economically disadvantaged students had the lowest proficiency rate among the counties at 16% and 18%.
-Columbia had the highest at 27%.
-We note that 18% of students in the region opted not to take the exam.
+The 2024 passing rate of 40% in English was 3 points below the state rate.
+Passing rates on state tests were significantly lower for economically disadvantaged, English language learners, and students with disabilities than for their peers.
+In the region, 27% of economically disadvantaged 4th graders passed the exam and only 5% passed among English language learners and 10% of students with disabilities.
+Sullivan County’s economically disadvantaged students had the lowest proficiency rate among the counties at 18%.
+Putnam had the highest at 37%.

 The region has lower passing rates on fourth–grade math exams than the state.

-The 2022 passing rate of 34% in math was 8 points below the state.
-Passing rates on state tests were significantly lower for low-income, English language learners, and students with disabilities than for their peers.
-In the region, 22% of low-income fourth-graders passed the math exams, 8% of English language learners and students with disabilities.
-Ulster and Sullivan counties had the lowest proficiency rate among economically disadvantaged students at 17% and Greene had the highest at 31%.
-About 20% of students region-wide opted out of the exam.
+In 2024, the region’s passing rate of 52% in math was 4 percentage points below the state.
+Passing rates on state tests were significantly lower for economically disadvantaged, English language learners, and students with disabilities than for their peers.
+In the region, 38% of economically disadvantaged students, 20% of English language learners, and 17% of students with disabilities passed the math exams.
+Sullivan County had the lowest proficiency rate among economically disadvantaged students, at 25%, and Putnam County had the highest, at 49%.

 Both high school graduation and dropout rates are in line with statewide trends.